tweakoz/cvm/README.md

 The user story
 --------------
+(Note : the slideshow is more readable : http://fr.slideshare.net/Offirmo/introducing-cvm)

 Right now I'm writing a C++ app.
 It is ready to be deployed to the production server.
 Unfortunately...

 First, I use libraries that need to be installed as well.
 Ubuntu has packages for most of them, but they are outdated in this case.
 So I need to install them from source, latest version...